imramkrishna/CRM-System/frontend/README.md

-# Harmony Surgitech - Medical Equipment Website
+# Med CRM - Medical Equipment Website

-A modern, responsive website for Harmony Surgitech, a leading provider of surgical instruments and medical equipment.
+A modern, responsive website for Med CRM, a leading provider of surgical instruments and medical equipment.
 Built with Next.js, TypeScript, Tailwind CSS, and Redux.

 ## 🚀 Features